Order Now! Laura Coufal's new EBOOK, Letting Go & Living Slow, is available now!

-Cleaning | Decluttering | Living Simply
+Cleaning | Decluttering

-Best Spring Cleaning and Decluttering Tips
+Best Spring Cleaning and Decluttering Tips to Lighten up at Home

-Here are 12 spring cleaning and decluttering tips to help you lighten up your home:
+Spring cleaning and decluttering tips to help you lighten up your home:

-1. Break spring cleaning and decluttering into small chunks.
+1. Break the job into small chunks.

-If you have a large amount of spring cleaning and decluttering to do, don’t try and take on the whole house at one time.
-This will not only be overwhelming, but it will be less rewarding at the end of the day.
-By doing a little decluttering or cleaning here and there, it’s hard to see tangible results.
-Instead, focus on one small area at a time.
+If you have a large amount of spring cleaning and decluttering to do, donā€™t try and take on the whole house at one time.
+This will not only be overwhelming, but it will be less rewarding at the end of the day because it harder to see your progress.Ā Instead, focus on one small area at a time.Ā

 2. If you are planning on taking on a large spring cleaning and decluttering project, do it in this order.

-4. Determine if your house has exceeded it’s clutter threshold.
+4. Determine if your house has exceeded its clutter threshold.

-Once your home has exceeded its clutter threshold and its storage spaces are overfilled, things start to accumulate in visual places and clutter and disorganization follow.
-Take a look at your home’s closets, drawers and cabinets, if they are filled to the brim, it might be time to do a deep cleanout and declutter of your storage spaces.
-Use Molly Maids complete decluttering checklist to ensure that you don’t miss anything.
+Once your home has exceeded its clutter threshold and its storage spaces are overfilled, items begin to accumulate in visual places and clutter and disorganization follow.
+Take a look at your homeā€™s closets, drawers, and cabinets, if they are filled to the brim, it might be time to do a deep cleanout and declutter your storage spaces.
+Here are three signs your home has exceeded its clutter threshold:

 5. Establish a donation box for your family.

-Keep a donation box in a designated location in your home year-round, this will allow you and your family to toss no longer used items in the box as they come across them.
-This is a simple trick that will prevent unwanted items from getting shoved back into drawers or closets.
+Keep a donation box in a designated location in your home year-round, this will allow you and your family to toss no longer used items in the box as they come across them.Ā This is a simple trick that will prevent unwanted items from getting shoved back into drawers or closets.
 If everyone in your family knows about the box, you will be surprised at how fast it fills up.
 The donation box becomes an automatic tool that helps you declutter your home.
 Then all you have to do is get the boxes in your car and drop them off at a charity.

 6. Do not wait, donate.

-If you have things you are holding onto because you want to have a garage sale or sell by another means, evaluate whether or not the money you will make selling these items is really worth the time and effort.
-A garage sale takes a lot of time and planning.
+If you have things you are holding onto because you want to have a garage sale or sell by another means, evaluate whether or not the money you will make selling these items is really worth the time and effort.Ā A garage sale takes a lot of time and planning.

 By choosing to donate, you free up precious space, and you declutter your home immediately.
-Donating is the quickest way to get rid of the clutter and save yourself the headache of selling the items.
-You also come away with knowing that you made a difference by helping those in need.
+Donating is the quickest way to get rid of the clutter and save yourself the headache of selling the items.Ā You also come away with knowing that you made a difference by helping those in need.

 Vinegar and baking soda will clean just about everything in your home and do a better job!
-Vinegar and baking soda are gentle, natural, more environmentally friendly, and less costly.
+Vinegar and baking soda are gentle, natural, more environmentally friendly,Ā and less costly.
 I now use these two products on nearly everything in my home.

 8. How to clean your microwave quickly.

-Stop scrubbing your microwave all the time with two effective solutions: 1 – Keep a microwave splatter cover in your microwave at all times so your family will remember to use it.
+Stop scrubbing your microwave all the time with two effective solutions: 1 – Keep a microwave splatter coverĀ in your microwave at all times so your family will remember to use it.
 2 – To clean it, spray it down with the above-mentioned vinegar solution and wait 5-10 minutes.
 It will instantly wipe clean with no scrubbing required.

 9. Follow these steps to get hardwood floors sparkling clean.